Our Supervisory Board

 The Supervisory Board offers significant value to the organisation and its goals, helping GS1 UK to offer members best-of-breed solutions to the problems they face.

-Executive Directors of the GS1 UK supervisory board include Gary Lynch, Harshal Gore and Dave Crapnell.
+Executive Directors of the GS1 UK supervisory board include Anne Godfrey, Harshal Gore and Dave Crapnell.

 Our current Supervisory Board members